Virginia McKenna: Born Free

 McKenna is best remembered for her 1966 role as Joy Adamson in the true-life film Born Free for which she received a nomination for a Golden Globe.
 It was not only a huge success at the box office but a life changing experience for her and her husband Bill Travers who co-starred with her, portraying game warden and conservationist George Adamson.
 The experience led them to become active supporters for wild animal rights as well as the protection of their natural habitat.

-McKenna and Travers starred in another animal-themed story, Ring of Bright Water (1969), but it failed to match Born Free's success.
+McKenna and Travers starred in another animal-themed story, Ring of Bright Water (1969), made for her old studio of Rank, but it failed to match Born Free's success.

 McKenna appeared in An Elephant Called Slowly.
 The film features her close friend conservationist George Adamson and also elephants Eleanor (brought up by conservationist Daphne Sheldrick) and young Pole Pole.
 The subsequent premature death of Pole Pole in London Zoo led to McKenna and her husband to establish Zoo Check in 1984 with their eldest son Will Travers.
 Zoo Check was renamed Born Free Foundation in 1991.
 In 1984 McKenna was involved with a protest against the poor conditions at Southampton Zoo which was closed a year later.

 Later career

 McKenna occasionally acted in films, notably Waterloo (1970), Swallows and Amazons (1974), The Gathering Storm (1974), and Beauty and the Beast (1976).

-On the stage, in 1979 she won the Olivier Award for Best Actress in a British musical for her performance opposite Yul Brynner in The King and I. Over the years she appeared in more films but was also very active with television roles and on stage where she continues to make occasional appearances.
+Onstage, in 1979 she won the Olivier Award for Best Actress in a British musical for her performance opposite Yul Brynner in The King and I. Over the years she appeared in more films but was also very active with television roles and on stage where she continues to make occasional appearances.

-McKenna has also been responsible for helping create and furnish the Gavin Maxwell Museum on Eilean Bàn, the last island home of Maxwell, an author and naturalist, most famous for his book Ring of Bright Water.
+McKenna has been responsible for helping create and furnish the Gavin Maxwell Museum on Eilean Bàn, the last island home of Maxwell, an author and naturalist, most famous for his book Ring of Bright Water.
 McKenna and husband Bill Travers starred in the 1969 film adaptation of the book.

-McKenna is still actively involved at Born Free Foundational a Trustee.
+McKenna is still actively involved at Born Free Foundational as a Trustee.